 The ICAV may be subject to taxes imposed on realised and unrealised gains on securities for certain foreign countries in which the ICAV invests.
 The foreign tax expense, if any, is recorded on an accruals basis and is included in the capital gains tax line in the Statement of Comprehensive Income.
 The amount of foreign tax owed, if any, is included in the capital gains tax payable in the Statement of Financial Position.
-There were no capital gains tax charges for the year ended 31 December 2023 (31 December 2022: USD Nil), of which USD Nil was payable as at 31 December 2023 (31 December 2022: USD Nil).
+There were no capital gains tax charges for the year ended 31 December 2024 (31 December 2023: USD Nil), of which USD Nil was payable at the year ended 31 December 2024 (31 December 2023: USD Nil).